nad7r99/data-warehouse/README.md

-processing : ETL is stand to Extract,transform,and load , i used Pandas liberary in python and Pyspark
+processing : ETL is stand to Extract,transform,and load , i used Pandas liberary in python and Pyspark to achieve 6 concepts of Data Quality (consistency, validty, uniqueness, completeness, timelines, accuracy)